-With a good breakfast in you, you’ll be ready to take on the day.
+With a good breakfast in you, you’ll be ready to take on your day trip in Portsmouth.

 You can either check out some of the best outlet shopping in all of England at Gunwharf Quays – including my favourites; Vans, The White Company and Nike.
 There are over 90 shops here, all at crazy discount prices.
 Come for the sale and have a field day!